Sunday, December 16, 2007

 It might be helpful to define some terms.
 By “realism” the authors mean a point of view that assumes that something exists, that events occur even if not observed, and that the outcomes of observations depend on pre-existing properties of objects, properties that themselves are independent of the observation.

 “Local realism” is where Einstein famously dug in his heels.
-It assumes that events in “space-like separated regions” cannot influence each other—what he disparaged as “spooky” action at a distance.
+It assumes that events in “space-like separated regions” cannot influence each other instantaneously—what he disparaged as “spooky” action at a distance.
 The current authors point out that a long series of increasingly refined experiments dating back to 1972 have definitively proven Einstein wrong on this.
 Local realism now rests alongside other quaint and outdated scientific ideas such as phlogiston and the aether.
 Physicists do believe in spooks, at least of this sort.

 Still, some aspects of realism might be salvaged through a set of theories based on “non-local hidden variables.”
 Those theories (which, to give the game away again, the current authors have now tested and found to be wrong) make three assumptions: